plemeri/InSPyReNet/README.md

   We design InSPyReNet to produce a strict image pyramid structure of saliency map, which enables to ensemble multiple results with pyramid-based image blending.
   For HR prediction, we design a pyramid blending method which synthesizes two different image pyramids from a pair of LR and HR scale from the same image to overcome effective receptive field (ERF) discrepancy.
 Our extensive evaluation on public LR and HR SOD benchmarks demonstrates that InSPyReNet surpasses the State-of-the-Art (SotA) methods on various SOD metrics and boundary accuracy.

-## News :newspaper:
+## :newspaper: News

 [2022.10.04] [TasksWithCode](https://github.com/taskswithcode) mentioned our work in [Blog](https://medium.com/@taskswithcode/twc-9-7c960c921f69) and reproducing our work on [Colab](https://github.com/taskswithcode/InSPyReNet).
 Thank you for your attention!

 [2022.10.20] :new: We trained our model on [Dichotomous Image Segmentation dataset (DIS5K)](https://xuebinqin.github.io/dis/index.html) and showed competitive results!
 Trained checkpoint and pre-computed segmentation masks are available in [Model Zoo](./docs/model_zoo.md)).
-Also, you can check our qualitative and quantitative results in [Results](#results) section.
+Also, you can check our qualitative and quantitative results in [Results](#:100:-results) section.

 [2022.10.28] Multi GPU training for latest pytorch is now available.